Home

 Bleiberg reported from Dallas.
 Acacia Coronado, Eugene Garcia and Dario Lopez-Mills in Uvalde; Ben Fox, Michael Balsamo, Amanda Seitz and Eric Tucker in Washington; Paul J. Weber in Austin; Juan Lozano in Houston; Gene Johnson in Seattle; Stephen Groves in Sioux Falls, South Dakota; and Rhonda Shafner in New York contributed to this report.

-Extra on the college taking pictures in Uvalde, Texas: https://apnews.com/hub/school-shootings
+More on the school shooting in Uvalde, Texas: https://apnews.com/hub/school-shootings

 Quelle: apnews.com